pschool-in/curriculum/content/grammar/new-topics/adverbs-3.md

 #### Drag and Drop

-Identify which ones are adverb of manner and which ones are adjectives. (title)
+Identify which are adverbs of manner and which are adjectives. (title)
 ```
 Adjective:
 Quick, Polite, Careful, Hard